HadrienG2/subwoofer/README.md

 * The `average` benchmark provides the latency/throughput of adding an in-register constant followed by multiplying by another in-register constant.
-  This does not directly translates to a hardware figure or merit, but we need it to interprete other benchmark.
+  This does not directly translates to a hardware figure or merit, but we need it to interprete the next benchmarks.
-* By subtracting the latency/throughput of `average` from the matching figure of merit in the other benchmarks, you get the latency/throughput of...
+* By subtracting the latency/throughput of `average` from the matching figure of merit in the next benchmarks, you get the latency/throughput of...
     - `mul_average`: MUL by a possibly subnormal operand
     - `fma_multiplier_average`: FMA with a possibly subnormal multiplier
     - `fma_addend_average`: FMA with a possibly subnormal addend
-    - `fma_full_average`: FMA with possibly subnormal multiplier, addend and result (the frequency at which everything is subnormal is the square of the frequency at which inputs are subnormal).
+    - `fma_full_average`: FMA with possibly subnormal multiplier, addend and result (the frequency at which everything is subnormal is the square of the frequency at which one individual input is subnormal).

 The tradeoff between the "Nregisters" and "L1cache" data sources is subtle.
 The former leads to a more artificial code pattern that increases the odds of CPU